| | |

 information protection in emerging applications, and signal

 processing for surveillance and forensic applications.
+Information hiding remains an active research

 topic featured in the ICASSP's IFS Track: there were ten papers on